-Note 20-Stock-Based Compensation Plans
+Note 20.
+Stock-Based Compensation Plans

 We have stock-based compensation plans available to grant non-qualified stock options, incentive stock options, stock appreciation rights, restricted units and restricted stock to key employees.
 The 2011 Stock Incentive Plan of Honeywell International Inc. and its Affiliates (the Plan) was approved by the shareowners at the Annual Meeting of Shareowners effective on April 26, 2011.
 Following approval of the Plan on April 26, 2011 we have not and will not grant any new awards to key employees under any previously existing stock-based compensation plans.
-There were 32,796,373 shares available for future grants under the terms of the Plan at December 31, 2012.
-Additionally, under the 2006 Stock Plan for Non-Employee Directors of Honeywell International Inc. (the Directors Plan) there were 186,933 shares of Honeywell common stock available for future grant as of December 31, 2012.
+There were 39,582,132 shares available for future grants under the terms of the Plan at December 31, 2011.
+Additionally, under the 2006 Stock Plan for Non-Employee Directors of Honeywell International Inc. (the Directors Plan) there were 229,000 shares of Honeywell common stock available for future grant as of December 31, 2011.

-Stock Options-The exercise price, term and other conditions applicable to each option granted under our stock plans are generally determined by the Management Development and Compensation

-Committee of the Board.
+Stock Options-The exercise price, term and other conditions applicable to each option granted under our stock plans are generally determined by the Management Development and Compensation Committee of the Board.
 The exercise price of stock options is set on the grant date and may not be less than the fair market value per share of our stock on that date.
 The fair value is recognized as an expense over the employee's requisite service period (generally the vesting period of the award).
 Options generally vest over a four-year period and expire after ten years.

 The fair value of each option award is estimated on the date of grant using the Black-Scholes option-pricing model.
-Expected volatility is based on implied volatilities from traded options on our common stock and historical volatility of our common stock.
+Expected volatility is based on implied volatilities from traded options on Honeywell common stock.
 We used a Monte Carlo simulation model to derive an expected term.
 Such model uses historical data to estimate option exercise activity and post-vest termination behavior.
 The expected term represents an estimate of the time options are expected to remain outstanding.
 The risk-free rate for periods within the contractual life of the option is based on the U.S. treasury yield curve in effect at the time of grant.

-Compensation cost on a pre-tax basis related to stock options recognized in operating results (included in selling, general and administrative expenses) in 2012, 2011 and 2010 was \$65, \$59 and \$55 million, respectively.
-The associated future income tax benefit recognized in 2012, 2011 and 2010 was \$23, \$19 and \$16 million, respectively.
+Compensation cost on a pre-tax basis related to stock options recognized in operating results (included in selling, general and administrative expenses) in 2011, 2010 and 2009 was \$59, \$55 and \$39 million, respectively.
+The associated future income tax benefit recognized in 2011, 2010 and 2009 was \$19, \$16 and \$13 million, respectively.